 Create vivid, distinctive images and patterns on concrete

-Available exclusively in North America through AltusGroup precasters, Graphic Concrete technology allows you to impart durable patterns and images onto precast surfaces such as facades, walls, spandrels and soundwalls.
+Available in North America through AltusGroup precasters, Graphic Concrete technology allows you to impart durable patterns and images onto precast surfaces such as facades, walls, spandrels and soundwalls.
 It opens up a bold new range of design possibilities for architects while providing the renowned resilience of precast concrete.

 European technology makes its way West